hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 <li>If the compute controller is co-located with the cloud controller, the compute region cannot be removed.</li>
 <li>You reset a node's alias in the Edit Node Dialog, and re-allocate it in the Manage Nodes Page.</li>
 <li>You can remove the last compute region from the cloud, in which case, it becomes a hybrid-only cloud.
 This is useful when provisioning
-should be done in a public cloud, such as HP Cloud.</li>
+should be done in a public cloud, such as HP Helion Cloud.</li>
 </ul>
 </div> <br />